-The course is intended to innovatively integrate indigenous skill and craft knowledge with contemporary design practice.
+The course is intended to innovatively integrate indigenous skills and craft knowledge with contemporary design practice.
 The curriculum focuses on all stages and activities involved in the creation of a new product, controlling the creative process from inception to realisation – from design concept to marketing.

-Learners are encouraged to develop an understanding of time-honoured skills, and the impact of designers, craftsmen, and end-users’ on the appearance, function and utilitarian aspects of designs.
+Learners are encouraged to develop an understanding of time-honoured skills, and the impact of designers, craftsmen, and end-users on the appearance, function and utilitarian aspects of designs.
 They are coached in creating ecologically sound designs that help promote beneficial developments & facilitate the functioning of a circular economy.

-In this guided process, students independently research and experiment with media, materials and practical techniques to gain insight into a wide range of appropriate materials, manufacturing and finishing techniques and processes, alongside the traditional methods used in craft.
+In this guided process, students independently research and experiment with media, materials and practical techniques to gain insight into a wide range of appropriate materials, manufacturing and finishing techniques and processes, alongside the traditional methods used in the craft.
 The course aims to enable learners to develop a strategy for developing new ranges of handmade and machine-made utility products suitable for contemporary lifestyles.